Analysis | How Ron DeSantis’s critics are turning him into a hero for the right

 Palm Beach Mayor Dave Kerner (D), whose city was a focal point of the “60 Minutes” report, said flatly that the reporting was “intentionally false” and that “60 Minutes” had declined his offer to provide a counterpoint.
 He said it should be “ashamed.”

 Similarly, the state’s emergency response coordinator, Democrat Jared Moskowitz, re-upped past criticisms of the DeSantis/Publix narrative.
-He has said Publix was the only outlet which could quickly and widely disseminate the vaccine.
+He has said Publix was the only outlet that could quickly and widely disseminate the vaccine.

 “Publix said they could be ready in 72 hours,” Moskowitz told the conservative National Review on Monday.
 “I picked Publix.
 Walked into the governor’s office the next day, gave them the plan about why we needed to turn on more locations, especially in some rural, fiscally constrained areas.”

-The backlash comes shortly after another controversy which, upon reflection, had a more logical explanation.
+The backlash comes shortly after another controversy that, upon reflection, had a more logical explanation.
 Reports and DeSantis’s Democratic opponents suggested that Florida had undercounted its coronavirus death toll.
 But as The Washington Post’s Philip Bump reported, many states have similar gaps between their excess deaths, relative to recent years, and their official coronavirus death toll.
-States and the federal government are very likely underselling the actual death toll, but Florida appears unremarkable in that context.
+States and the federal government are very probably underselling the actual death toll, but Florida appears unremarkable in that context.

 DeSantis’s overall response to the pandemic — and criticisms of it — have also been at issue.
 He has been among the most forceful GOP governors when it comes to keeping his state’s economy open.
 When spikes have occurred, his critics have blamed him and his policies.
 When they’ve ebbed, the criticism has died down and been thrown back in his critics’ faces by DeSantis’s defenders.
 (One memorable headline from the National Review’s Rich Lowry in May asked, “Where Does Ron DeSantis Go to Get His Apology?”)

 All told, Florida’s number of coronavirus cases and the official death toll are very middle-of-the-road.
-Both its case count and its death toll remain around the national average.
+Its case count and its death toll remain around the national average.
 There are always many factors when it comes to these things, including climate and population density.
-Comparisons between Florida and more hard-hit Northeastern states like New York are also less than apples-to-apples given those states bore the brunt of the early part of the pandemic, when we were less equipped to deal with the spread of the disease.
+Comparisons between Florida and more hard-hit Northeastern states such as New York are also less than apples-to-apples given that those states bore the brunt of the early part of the pandemic, when we were less equipped to deal with the spread of the virus.

-But relative to other states — particularly red states and particularly given Florida has an inordinate number of older, more vulnerable citizens — Florida is hardly the disaster many have alleged at this point.
+But relative to other states — particularly red states and particularly given that Florida has an inordinate number of older, more vulnerable citizens — Florida is hardly the disaster many have alleged at this point.

 DeSantis’s case on this is significantly stronger than another ambitious Republican governor who has tried to turn her coronavirus response into a badge of honor.
-South Dakota Gov. Kristi L. Noem (R) has made her decision to leave her state open and resist mask mandates a focal point of her effort to build a national brand, but her state ranks among the worst in the country in both per capita cases and deaths.
-There is no question that keeping things open creates more risk, but DeSantis has a much better argument when it comes to managing that risk and balancing the health impact of the virus against its economic impact.
+South Dakota Gov. Kristi L. Noem has made her decision to leave her state open and resist mask mandates a focal point of her effort to build a national brand, but her state ranks among the worst in the country in per capita cases and deaths.
+There is no question that keeping things open creates more risk, but DeSantis has a much better argument when it comes to managing that risk and balancing the health effects of the virus against its economic effects.

 More than anything, though, he has a plausible case to make to Republicans that he’s being singled out politically by nefarious Democrats and the media.
-He has embraced Trump, too — Trump’s endorsement was big when it came to his ascension to the governorship two years ago -- but building a brand while playing upon Trumpian themes probably only makes him stronger.
+He has embraced Trump, too — Trump’s endorsement was big when it came to DeSantis’s ascension to the governorship two years ago — but building a brand while playing upon Trumpian themes probably only makes him stronger.

 DeSantis is the governor of a big state, and that comes with both appropriate scrutiny and the possibility that this scrutiny will overreach.
-But when it comes to Republicans who can use that scrutiny to build their brands -- and potentially launch a 2024 presidential candidacy based upon that, rather than on Trump’s good graces -- he has no equal at this point.
+But when it comes to Republicans who can use that scrutiny to build their brands — and potentially launch a 2024 presidential candidacy based on that, rather than on Trump’s good graces — DeSantis has no equal at this point.